Hummelt/USA_housing_cost/README.md

 # USA housing cost
 ![housing](https://static.wixstatic.com/media/7090dd_ba53ce486fda4a8683d525b577bc4ab9~mv2.gif)

-## The US house market <a name="business"></a>
-Real estate economics applies economic techniques to describe, explain and predict patterns of prices, supply an demand for the US real estate market.
-A detailed article can be found in [Wikipedia](https://en.wikipedia.org/wiki/Real_estate_economics).
-Especially in the light of the ups and donwns of the house prices there is a interest to get a good oversight and grip on the cost situation.

 ## Task and motivation <a name="motivation"></a>
 This analysis has the aim to develop a method to predict the cost of a house based on a range of input heatures.
 Initially, a range of features will be reviewed and compared with the aim to find patterns and correlations.
 Questions to clarify in detail: